 Students also participate in Alternative Break national service projects.

-Approximately 2,500 students are members of sororities and fraternities.
+More than 2,600 students are members of sororities and fraternities.

 SMU Adventures Blog

 At SMU Adventures, students and faculty create online chronicles of their experiences conducting research, studying abroad and serving communities around the globe.